-- Assembler options and data set requirements. - Use of IBM-provided cataloged procedures for assembling; assembling and linkage editing; assembling, linkage editing, and executing assembler language source programs. - 3.
+- 1. Assembler options and data set requirements. - Use of IBM-provided cataloged procedures for assembling; assembling and linkage editing; assembling, linkage editing, and executing assembler language source programs. - 3.
 Use and interpretation of the assembler listing. - 4.
 Programming considerations.

-In addition, the appendixes provide a list and explanation of diagnostic messages, a description of object output cards, and a sample program listing.
+In addition, the appendixes provide a procedure for dynamic invocation of the assembly, a list and explanation of object output cards, and a sample program listing.